learn-co-curriculum/dsc-multicollinearity-of-features/README.md

 # Multicollinearity of Features

 ## Introduction

-In the previous lesson you learned about correlation and covariance.
-Now that you've begun moving towards regression models with multiple predictors, let's explore what it means when predictors are correlated with each other.
+Now that you've begun moving towards regression models with multiple predictors, let's explore what it means when predictors are correlated with each other and how this relates to the independence assumption of linear regression.

 ## Objectives
 You will be able to: